 In our series, Behind the Player in association with Deloitte, Ulster’s Women players share a little bit about themselves and their rugby careers.

-This week, Ulster Rugby spoke to Old Belvedere and Ulster winger, Fiona Tuite.
+This week, Ulster Rugby spoke to Malone and Ulster back-rower, Peita McAlister.

 Tell us a little about your rugby pathway to date.